 Geologically, Fiji is still very young with the islands being a result of erupted underwater volcanoes starting (only) around 150 million years ago.
-Still today there are some active regions here in Fji.
+Still today there are some active regions here in Fiji.

 After several coups, Fiji is now governed by Frank Bainimarama, whose party was elected just last year in 2014.
 Until 1970 Fiji was a crown colony of the Commonwealth.

 So far my vegan diet worked quite well here.
-Well, I do have to adapt quite a lot of things but in general there’s enough availablities around to eat healthy, diverse and plant-based.
+Well, I do have to adapt quite a lot of things but in general, there are enough availabilities around to eat healthy, diverse and plant-based.
 Suva market offers a wide range of vegetables and fruits with quite a few of them being unknown to me.
-Even though Fiji is in general way more expensive than I thought it to be, prices for food are reasonable if you eat locally.
+Even though Fiji is way more expensive than I thought it to be, prices for food are reasonable if you eat locally.
 If you want to go fancy and have grapes or other imported stuff, be prepared to dig a bit deeper into your wallet.
-They do have soy and almond milk here (breakfast is saved) and apparently Tofu can also be found in the big centers, where I’ll yet have to go.
+They do have soy and almond milk here (breakfast is saved) and apparently Tofu can also be found in the big centres, where I’ll yet have to go.
 Mangos and papayas are abundant and very cheap – 3 to 5 papayas for around one Euro.

 I keep my fingers crossed for a couple of sunny days.
 Let’s see what the coming days show..